MariaHov/Recommendation-System/README.md

 ```angular2html
 docker-compose down
 ```
-This command will stop and remove the containers.
+This command will stop the containers.